Romeo-debugger/ASLI-simple-object-detection/README.md

 ## Feedback

-If you have any feedback, please reach out to us at applesmpserver2@gmail.com or at Discord.
+If you have any feedback, please reach out to us at applesmpserver2@gmail.com or at Discord romeo1_dude.
-For any enquiries reach out to romeo1_dude